+Often, African-American upcoming businesses and services are in need of financial support.
+For example, help found in nonprofit organizations in cleveland ohio and similar options can be beneficial to achievement.
 If you look at the way Dr King went about doing his business, you’d see Dr King went about mentoring young African American students.
 He’d mentor them into his philosophy of non-violence.
 He would train them to become trainers.

 It wasn’t just about calling a demonstration to march for our rights.
 Dr King recognized that in order for this country to change, he had to change the minds of the people who had the power to make the change.